What is P/E Ratio?

 Negative P-E Ratio and Finding Turnaround Stock Opportunities

 If a company has incurred losses in the last year, the P/E calculation will use a negative eps in the denominator, and therefore result in a negative P/E ratio.
 Screening for stocks with a P/E Ratio above 0 effectively eliminates unprofitable companies.
-At the same time, it also eliminates temporarily unprofitable companies that may turn around quickly and generate significant profits for investors.
+At the same time, it also eliminates temporarily unprofitable companies that may turn around quickly and generate significant profits for investors [what is profit margin].
 One potential way to find these companies is to run a screen for negative P/E Ratio using past 12 month earnings and a positive Forward P/E Ratio that reflects profitable earnings estimates going forward.
 Keep in mind that future estimates are normally unreliable, so one needs to come to their own conclusions.